Code-Institute-Submissions/https-github.com-finnahern-django-ecommerce-ms5MaResub/README.md

 ## Improvements
 There are a number of ideas for features I would have liked to include but couldn't for a variety of reasons not least of which was the time limit.
 I've listed some of these below.

 - Add defensive programming during the checkout process to prevent edge cases where the user deliberately or accidentally navigates away from the checkout page before the payment has fully authenticated, resulting in the card being charged but no order object being created.
+This can be accomplished by utilising Stripe's webhooks.
 - Create a more in depth search function.
 I am quite proud of how the search function turned out but there are always improvement that can be made.
 For instance there are a few books with two authors in the database and it doesn't handle those well.
 - Add pagination on the store, blog and order history pages would help make those pages easy to navigate as well as cut down on image hosting costs at scale.
 - Create clearer visual confirmation that a book has been added to the user's cart.
 Right now the only confirmation is that the cart total amount in the nav bar increases but this is easy to miss.
 I would have liked to have used Bootstrap's toasts to provide a notification to confirm when the cart is updated.